alexellis/mkaas/README.md

 Now:

-On the host:
+Get your Minikube IP either when we copy the .kube/config file down later on, or on the host with this command:

 ```
-sudo -i
-minikube ip --profile alex
+sudo -i minikube ip --profile alex
+192.168.39.125
 ```

+Note down your minikube IP, for example: `192.168.39.125`.

 On your client: